 Even though being powered by great electronics and having a cool and warm sound, this uke has some notes to mention and consider.

 - Electronics: tuner and EQ

 - Tuners work great

-- Long lasting instrument, which is good for both the beginner or professional
+- Great for both beginner and professional

-- Nice, warm color and deep sound
+- Nice, warm color and deep sounds

 - Reliable brand